 The possibility of setting up JITs between Member States is provided for in Article 13 of the 2000 MLA Convention.
 In view of the slow progress towards its ratification, on 13 June 2002 the Council adopted the Framework Decision 2002/465/JHA on joint investigation teams, which the Member States were to implement by 1 January 2003.

 To promote the setting up of such teams, the Hague Programme (November 2004) called for the designation of national experts on JITs by each Member State with the goal of encouraging the use of JITs and exchanging best practice.
 In July 2005, the Article 36 Committee (CATS) agreed that an informal JITs Experts Network should be established (see Council Document 11037/05 and dedicated webpage).

-* The manual is available in other official EU languages in the Document library.
+* The model agreement and the JITs Practical Guide are available in all official EU languages in the Document library.